jameshughes89/cs2XX-ComputerArchitecture/site/topics/transistors-gates/gates.rst

 * If either switch (or both) is "off", the signal could not travel to the output
-* This perfectly corresponds to the **and** boolean operator
+* This perfectly corresponds to the AND boolean operator
-* This circuit is called an *and gate*
+* This circuit is called an *AND gate*

 .. note::

     Each circuit seen so far has had a "Test" component.
 This allows one to create unit tests for circuits to help ensure correctness.
 Although the unit tests can get more complex and expressive, a simple form of unit tests for Digital is truth tables.
-Below is a unit test for the **and** circuit, which is the truth table defining how the circuit should behave.
+Below is a unit test for the AND circuit, which is the truth table defining how the circuit should behave.

     .. figure:: and_gate_unit_test.png
         :width: 666 px
         :align: center

-        Unit test for the **and** circuit.
+        Unit test for the AND circuit.
 Each column corresponds to a labelled input/output and each row specifies expected states.

 * Boolean operators are used extensively within computer architecture
 * Thus, special symbols are used to designate specific operators' gates
-* Below is two images with the symbol for an and gate
+* Below is two images with the symbol for an AND gate

-    * The first image is of the symbol for the and gate
+    * The first image is of the symbol for the AND gate
-    * The second shows how the inputs and output would correspond to the full and gate built with transistors
+    * The second shows how the inputs and output would correspond to the full AND gate built with transistors

 .. figure:: and_gate_symbol.png
     :width: 500 px
     :align: center

-    Symbol for an and gate.
+    Symbol for an AND gate.

 .. figure:: and_gate_symbol_with_labels.png
     :width: 500 px
     :align: center

-    Symbol for an and gate with labelled inputs and output corresponding to the *and gate* built with transistors.
+    Symbol for an AND gate with labelled inputs and output corresponding to the AND gate built with transistors.

 .. note::